 It has long been acknowledged that a well-rounded education must include some form of exposure to the Arts.
-We at the Charity start from the premise that Arts are a ‘good thing’ and this sentiment is reflected in the Charity’s grant-giving over the past 20 years, with Arts & Science projects consistently receiving the highest spend each year over £14million has been awarded to Arts projects since 1992.
+We at the Charity start from the premise that Arts are a ‘good thing’ and this sentiment is reflected in the Charity’s grant-giving over the past 25 years, with Arts & Science projects consistently receiving the highest spend each year.
+Over £20 million has been awarded to Arts projects since 1991.

 The Charity is keen to ensure the quality of Arts provision and keeps a close eye on the activities that are being delivered.
 We have a panel of specialist advisors, who are experts in their field, who also visit projects on the Charity’s behalf.
 To see who is on the Charity’s Advisor Panel, please click here.